linda2020130/RPA-UiPath/README.md

 <br>

 ## [Sales Order](/Sales%20Order)
-* **Usage**: Log in to customer's website, download sales orders pdf files based on given time range, and generate/download summary table of current available sales orders.
+* **Usage**: Log in to customer's website, download *sales order pdf files* based on given time range, and generate/download *summary table* of current available sales orders.
 * **Projects**:
-  * Customer A: (Tricky Parts)
+  * Customer A:
     <details><summary>Outline</summary>

     ![Outline_A](/Sales%20Order/Outline_A.png)
     </details>

+    * **Sales Order PDF**: Iterate through all sales order number to generate an url of the sales order pdf file, navigate to it, and hit print button.
+    * **Summary Table**: Need to scrape data from multiple pages with uncertain total pages and no next-page button. --> Iterate through all possible number of page button and break if element is not found.
-  * Customer B: (Tricky Parts)
+  * Customer B:
     <details><summary>Outline</summary>

     ![Outline_B](/Sales%20Order/Outline_B.png)
     </details>

+    * **Sales Order PDF**: Only download pdf files with certain order status.
+Order status, order number, and id of print button need to be scraped from two tables on one website page.
+Check availability of the next-page button by element attribute before clicking.
+    * **Summary Table**: Click button to download.
-  * Customer M: (Tricky Parts)
+  * Customer M:
     <details><summary>Outline</summary>

     ![Outline_M](/Sales%20Order/Outline_M.png)
     </details>

+    * **Sales Order PDF**: Iterate through each print button and get order number from element attribute.
+Click print button to download and name file by order number.
+    * **Summary Table**: Click button to download.
   * Customer Q: (Tricky Parts)
     <details><summary>Outline</summary>

     ![Outline_Q](/Sales%20Order/Outline_Q.png)
     </details>

+    * **Sales Order PDF**: Get order number from downloaded summary table and generate urls based on order number.
+Navigate to each url to download the pdf file.
+    * **Summary Table**: Click button to download.
   * [Extract SO Info_L](/Sales%20Order/Extract%20SO%20Info_L.vb): Input a sales order from customer L, extract certain columns/rows of information, and output a table with extracted data.
 <br>